itzmeanjan/sphincs-plus/README.md

 - `keygen`: Computes random keypair where secret key is 4n -bytes and public key is 2n -bytes | n = security parameter ( in bytes )

->**Note**
+> [!NOTE]
 > SPHINCS+ secret key holds a copy of public key, which is used when signing messages.

 - `sign`: Given M ( > 0 ) -bytes message, SPHINCS+ secret key ( of 4n -bytes ) is used for signing message, by default deterministically.
 Though one might specifically ask for randomized signing, which will produce random signatures for same message.
 - `verify`: Given M ( > 0 ) -bytes message and SPHINCS+ signature, it uses SPHINCS+ public key ( of 2n -bytes ) for verifying signature, returning boolean result.
 Truth value is returned if signature is successfully verified.

-Here I'm maintaining SPHINCS+ as zero-dependency, header-only and easy-to-use C++ library, which implements SPHINCS+-SHAKE key generation/ signing/ verification algorithms, for all parameter sets ( encompassing NIST security levels {1, 3, 5} ), as suggested in section 7.2 and table 3 of the specification.
+Here I'm maintaining SPHINCS+ as a header-only, easy-to-use C++ library, which implements SPHINCS+-SHAKE key generation/ signing/ verification algorithms, for all parameter sets ( encompassing NIST security levels {1, 3, 5} ), as suggested in section 7.2 and table 3 of the specification.

+> [!TIP]
-*Find the SPHINCS+ specification [here](https://sphincs.org/data/sphincs+-r3.1-specification.pdf), which was followed during this work.*
+> *Find the SPHINCS+ specification @ https://sphincs.org/data/sphincs+-r3.1-specification.pdf, which was followed during this work.*

 `sha3` is the only dependency of this project, which itself is a zero-dependency, header-only C++ library, implementing SHA3 specification of NIST ( i.e. [FIPS PUB 202](http://dx.doi.org/10.6028/NIST.FIPS.202) ).
 This is done in order to modularize commonly seen symmetric key dependency in post-quantum cryptographic constructions.

+> [!TIP]
 > `sha3` is pinned to specific commit, using git submodule.
 See [usage](#usage) below in order to understand how to use SPHINCS+ in your project.

+> [!NOTE]
 > Follow progress of NIST PQC standardization effort [here](https://csrc.nist.gov/projects/post-quantum-cryptography).

 ## Prerequisites